James Uthmeier: Attorney General of Florida (2025–present)

 In late June 2025, Uthmeier announced his proposal to construct Alligator Alcatraz, an immigration detention facility to be located within the Everglades.
 The facility is located at the former Dade-Collier Training and Transition Airport inside Big Cypress National Preserve in Ochopee, Florida.
 Governor DeSantis mobilized construction on June 21, and the facility was officially opened on July 1.
-President Donald Trump, Governor Ron DeSantis, Secretary of Homeland Security Kristy Noem, and other state leaders attended the opening ceremony.
+President Donald Trump, Governor Ron DeSantis, Secretary of Homeland Security Kristi Noem, and other state leaders attended the opening ceremony.
 Trump praised the new compound, saying, "It might be as good as the real Alcatraz."
+In December 2025, Uthmeier praised President Trump for vetoing bipartisan legislation to provide flood protection to Osceola Camp, a small Miccosukee village in the Everglades, because the tribe had filed a lawsuit against Alligator Alcatraz.

+In November 2025, Uthmeier opened an investigation into JPMorgan Chase, alleging the bank coordinated with Special Counsel Jack Smith and terminated Trump Media & Technology Group's accounts "in the shadow of" the Arctic Frost investigation.
+JPMorgan stated the bank "follows the law in responding to subpoenas."

+On 4 March 2026, Uthmeier announced at a news conference in Miami that his office would reopen a state-level criminal investigation into former Cuban leader Raul Castro's role in the 1996 shootdown of Brothers to the Rescue aircraft.
+According to NBC 6 South Florida, Uthmeier stated that a previous investigation had been shut down during the Biden administration.

+In May 2026, Uthmeier described surrogacy as "modern day slavery" and said that the practice "must be stopped."

+In July 2026, Uthmeier's office intervened to force a national women's Irish step dancing competition to exclude a teenage transgender girl who had already won twice, arguing that the inclusion of a transgender competitor in a dancing competition "deprives women of the full and equal enjoyment of fair competition".